Former Trump legal nemesis Michael Avenatti cross-examined his former star client on Friday -- and things went quickly off the rails.

 Reuters writes that Avenatti's questioning about Daniels's unorthodox beliefs in the occult were part of an effort to discredit her as a witness, although it's not clear what her purported paranormal abilities have to do with her allegations that he stole $300,000 from her.

-According to ABC News legal analyst Dan Abrams, Avenatti also tried to corner undermine Daniels's complaints about his legal representation by citing past positive statements she'd made about his work.
+According to ABC News legal analyst Dan Abrams, Avenatti also tried to undermine Daniels's complaints about his legal representation by citing past positive statements she'd made about his work.

 "Didn't you tell the New York Times that watching me work was like watching the Sistine Chapel painted?"
 Avenatti asked her.